databyjp/distyll/README.md

-## Knowledge expander
+## Personal knowledge base app

 ### Goals

-Help me perform research on a topic
+Help me learn about stuff

-- Perform search and ingest information based on a prompt, then suggest specific topics to learn about
+- Dump information into this database
+- Help me digest it by summarizing

 ### High-level methodology